 In the new phone, almost 2.6GB of space is occupied by bloatware installed by the manufacturer.
 Some of the apps like Whatsapp, Clean master etc may be interesting for amateur users who don't want to tinker with the settings.
 Menu scrolling is not smooth with the default setup.
 I liked the Amigo UI.
 But, it is a resource hog.
 Perhaps Gionee knows that their custom Amigo UI eats up a lot of memory?
-That may be why they've provided a animated "rocket button" in the notification bar.
+That may be why they've provided an animated "rocket button" in the notification bar.
 When pressed, it will try to stop unused applications and background processes to free up some memory.

 When pressed the Rocket icon, it will try to free the RAM by closing unused applications

-I tried to remove unused apps from the settings and removed apps like Camcard etc. But, there are lots of apps that are inbuilt and removing them is not possible by normal users.
-Some of the apps like Google play books, Phase Beam etc can be disabled in the settings.
+I tried to remove unused apps from the settings and removed apps like Camcard etc. But, there are lots of apps that are inbuilt and removing them is not possible for normal users.
+Some of the apps like Google Play books, Phase Beam etc can be disabled in the settings.
 So, to remove unwanted apps and other junk items installed, you will need to root the phone.
 But, that is risky and not advisable for normal users as well as, will void the warranty of the phone.
-I've tried replacing Gionee launcher with some other launchers like KK launcher, Google Now launcher etc. From my experience Nova launcher available in the Google play market seems to be the best one.
+I've tried replacing Gionee launcher with some other launchers like KK launcher, Google Now launcher etc. From my experience, Nova launcher available in the Google play market seems to be the best one.
 After replacing with Nova launcher, the menu scrolling and transition become smoother.
 There is much more free memory available now.

-Two interesting features in this phone are Smart gestures and Hot Knot.
-Smart gestures is in the Settings menu where it can be enabled.
-It supports few options such as: Double click wake- Touching the screen two times will wake up, Pause Alarm- Flip the phone to pause alarm and Quick Operating- In sleep mode, by drawing different shapes will directly launch Contacts, Camera, Music, Messaging apps.
+Two interesting features of this phone are Smart gestures and Hot Knot.
+Smart gestures are in the Settings menu where it can be enabled.
+It supports few options such as Double click wake- Touching the screen two times will wake up, Pause Alarm- Flip the phone to pause alarm and Quick Operating- In sleep mode, by drawing different shapes will directly launch Contacts, Camera, Music, Messaging apps.
 Hot Knot is a feature in new Mediatek chipset based phones.
 You can transfer data by touching the screens of two Hot Knot enabled phones.
 A similar technology called NFC (Near Field Communications) is already available in Qualcomm chipset based phones.
-Apart from this, Marathon M3 supports full USB OTG which is a great to have feature.
+Apart from this, Marathon M3 supports full USB OTG which is great to have feature.
 You can actually charge another mobile phone using OTG.

 Overall review of Marathon M3